How to run the perfect Shopify flash sale

 4. Configure your domain

-Because the aim of the game here is not to sell out as fast as possible; it's to show that the process is fair.
+The aim of the game here is not to sell out as fast as possible; it's to show that the process is fair.
 Although a limited-edition product range could be snapped up as soon as the sale goes live, you want people to feel as if they were part of it.
 You don't want them to believe that bots snatched everything in a split second.

-So, as a rule of thumb, if you're selling 1000 items and you want to sell out in five minutes, you want a rate of about 200 (because 1000/5=200).
+As a rule of thumb, if you're selling 1000 items and you want to sell out in five minutes, you want a rate of about 200 (because 1000/5=200).

 On the day